rosal3svictor/react-ts-app-boilerplate/README.md

 # How to use it

 1. Install pnpm globally in your machine [Documentation](https://pnpm.io/installation).
-2. Execute `pnpm install` to perform the instalation of all dependencies.
+2. Execute `pnpm run ci` to perform the instalation of all dependencies.
 3. Execute `pnpm run dev`, and immediately you will see the vite server running.

 # Committing Changes Into The Project